 Megan Traffanstedt, L.P.T., joined AltaPointe as a licensed psychological technician in September 2020 and works at BayView Professional Associates.
 She earned a bachelor’s degree in psychology from Auburn University and a master’s degree in psychology from Auburn University at Montgomery(AUM).
 Traffanstedt received specialty training in autism assessment at the Vanderbilt Treatment and Research Institute for Autism Spectrum Disorders.
 Her special interests include the psychological assessment of children, adolescents, and adults.

-BayView Professional Associates is now offering Transcranial Magnetic Stimulation (TMS).
+BayView Professional Associates offers Transcranial Magnetic Stimulation (TMS).
 The therapy Transcranial magnetic stimulation (TMS) is a noninvasive procedure that uses magnetic fields to stimulate nerve cells in the brain to improve symptoms of depression.
 TMS is typically used when other depression treatments haven’t been effective.

 What is TMS?